Blendify/blender-manual/blender_docs/manual/editors/image/introduction.rst

 Main View
 =========

-When :kbd:`LMB/RMB` dragging mouse the color under the cursor is shown in the footer as well the cursor position and the color values in the RGBA, HSV and Luminance :term:`color space`.
+When :kbd:`LMB` / :kbd:`RMB` dragging mouse the color under the cursor is shown in the footer as well the cursor position and the color values in the RGBA, HSV and Luminance :term:`color space`.

 Sidebar Region